samir-s-hassan/HotelReservation-System/README.md

 1. Within the ssh325/ directory, run the makefile with "make"
 2. There will now be a jar file compiled, which we can run with "java -jar ssh325.jar"
 3. This should run the project, Use the app!
 OR
-4. I also provided an already compiled jar version within the root directory named "ssh325.jar"
+4. I provided an already compiled jar version within the root directory named "ssh325.jar"
 5. We can run this with "java -jar ssh325.jar"
 6. Use the app!